liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/02-configuration-files.markdown

 ### Typed Values [](id=typed-values)

 The `.config` file format supports specifying the type of a configuration value by inserting a special type marker character.
+Because @product@ already knows the correct type for each configuration property, the type characters are only useful for informational purposes.
 For example, a configuration with a boolean type has *B* just before the value to mark it as a boolean type:

     addDefaultStructures=B"true"

-If you see type markers in `.config` files (they'll show up under certain conditions), you can safely ignore them. @product@ includes the type characters only for informational purposes, since it already knows the correct type for each configuration property.
+If you see type markers in `.config` files (they'll show up under certain conditions), you can safely ignore them.
 The example included above functions identically without the type marker:

     addDefaultStructures="true"